 The exact details of these steps may differ slightly depending on your card’s issuer, but they should be pretty similar overall.
 Some credit card issuers may automatically redeem cash back for you, and some will give you the option to set up auto-redemption yourself.
 Just make sure you don’t wait too long to redeem because you don’t want to lose your cash back due to account closure or rewards expiration.

-Yes, U.S. Bank does have cash back credit cards.
-The best U.S. Bank cash back credit card is the U.S. Bank Cash+™ Visa Signature® Card, which gives 1 - 5% cash back on purchases and has an annual fee of $0.
-The U.S. Bank Cash+™ Visa Signature® Card also offers an initial bonus of $200 for spending $1,000 in the first 120 days after account opening.… read full answer
+The best U.S. Bank cash back credit card is the U.S. Bank Cash+® Visa Signature® Card.
+This card gives 1 - 5% cash back on purchases and has an annual fee of $0.
+The U.S. Bank Cash+ Card also offers an initial bonus of $200 cash back for spending $1,000 in the first 120 days after account opening.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.